-Employers are not legally obliged to provide a pension scheme for employees, but that shouldn't stop you exploring all the options.
+Employers in Ireland are not legally obliged to provide a pension scheme for employees, but that shouldn't stop you exploring all the options.

 There is no obligation on an employer to provide a pension scheme for employees.
 However, employers in some sectors are obliged to provide a pension plan under the terms of a registered employment agreement (REA).